kschuljak/tabletop-RPG-tools/README.md

    let lootOptionTotal = commonWeapons + rareWeapons;

    // a random number < the total summed value of all categories is generated
-   // this number is used to select a category, and that array is then returned function getLootArray() {
+   // this number is used to select a category using the probability assigned above
+   // the array for that category is then returned function getLootArray() {
       let lootArray = Math.floor(Math.random()*lootOptionTotal);
       // if the random number generated <= 70 (the value of commonWeapons), the weapons.common array is selected